How to Create PostgreSQL Tables With psql and pgAdmin

 image

-The above snippet, verified that this time a notice/warning occurred instead of an error.
 This is how we can utilize the parameters along with the “CREATE TABLE” statement to achieve different functionalities.

-Step 1: Select database
+Step 1: Select the Database

 Firstly, open the pgAdmin and select the desired database: